 Whether in the context of individual therapy or assessment, Dr. Herrington’s priority is to care for the whole-person.
 She is dedicated to fostering an authentic and meaningful working relationship with her patients, one in which they feel heard and valued.
 As such, she supports patients not only through an in-depth knowledge of therapeutic techniques but also through affirming their inherent worthiness and value as individuals.

 Dr. Herrington was born in North Carolina, and also lived in Indiana, Kentucky and Connecticut before moving to Tennessee in 2001.
-She enjoys traveling, hiking, reading, exploring Nashville’s new restaurants with friends, volunteering in her church and community, and spending time outdoors with her husband.
+She enjoys traveling, hiking, reading, exploring Nashville’s new restaurants with friends, volunteering in her church and community, and enjoys spending time with her husband and daughter.

 Licenses, Certifications, and Memberships: